Loading...

 A shared folder fosters a collaborative team environment where members can access the same set of privileges and manage team documents together.

 The ability to manage shared folders—such as creating, editing, or deleting them—depends on your assigned enterprise user role.
-If you wish to utilize this feature, please ask your Enterprise Admin to enable it in your Role>Document Preferences.
+If you wish to utilize this feature, please ask your Enterprise Admin to enable it in your .
 However, for collaborators, this specific role provision is not necessary.
 Collaborators can effectively work within a shared folder but cannot create their own shared folders.

 They can create multiple shared folders as required.